matomo-org/github-action-checklist-gate/README.md

 npm test
 ```

-The tests temporarily replace `config/checklist-items.txt` with the single entry `Test line` and exercise several checklist permutations to ensure the action succeeds and fails appropriately.
+The tests temporarily replace `config/checklist-items.txt` with the single entry `Test line` and exercise several checklist permutations, covering each supported status value as well as invalid inputs.
 The original configuration is restored automatically at the end of the test run.